FabricAttachedMemory/tm-librarian/README.md

 * Two
   * explicitly set the node's default allocation policy.
 All shelf creations from this point get this policy.
   * create a shelf of the desired size.

-## Librarian supported commands

-The authoritative librarian command definition resides in the cmdproto.py file.

-## Database schema

-The authoritative librarian database schema definition resides in the book_register.py file.
-Some schema data is also replicated in the book_shelf_bos.py file.